juliapampus/DataspaceConnector/docs/pages/communication/provider.md

  x-xss-protection: 1; mode=block
 ```

-If the resource was successfully registered, the endpoint will respond with `Http.OK` and the
+If the resource was successfully registered, the endpoint will respond with `Http.CREATED` and the
-location of the created resource within the response headers.
+`location`field of the created resource within the response header.

 Response body:
 ```json